skybert/skybert-net/src/mt-foo/unix/unix-01.md

 john
 ```

-## No news is good news
+## No news is good news 📰
-A big difference from Windows and macOS is that Unix doesn't say
+A big difference from Windows is that Unix doesn't say anything if the
-anything if the it succeeds.
-It only says something if something
+it succeeds.
+It only says something if something __doesn't work__.
-__doesn't work__.

 For example, here I'm removing a directory and then I'm trying to
 remove it again.
 The first `rm` succeeds (no output) whereas the